BitCANN/bitcann-contracts/README.md

 ## TLDs

-Top Level Domains (TLDs) like `.bch` and `.sat` do not exist within the contract system directly as a value.
+Top Level Domains (TLDs) like `.bch` and `.sat` do not exist within the contract system directly as a `value`.
+The names in the all the NFTs in the system do not have the TLD in them.
 Instead, it exists in the AuthChain.
+This is done to allow bigger names and reduce the contract size and complexity.

 During the genesis phase, the Registry.cash contract is initialized with the `domainCategory`.
 The `authHead` for this category must include the symbol and name as the TLD, making it accessible to all applications.
 This entry will be the first and only one in the `authChain`.
 After this step, the `authHead` must be permanently removed by creating an OP_RETURN output as the first output.